Michigan Association of State Universities* (MASU)

 Phase Out of Programs represent academic programs that an institution plans to eliminate from its suite of offerings.
 Institutions are expected to report all major program deletions and phase- outs for informational purposes only.
 Like approved programs, the phased-out programs will be reported to the legislature but are not included in the actual legislative language.
 Phase-out programs do not require formal approval from the group.

 Minors and Certificates.
-It has been established by the members of the Academic Affairs Officers (AAO) Committee that minors and certificates are not to be reviewed by this body.
+It has been established by the members of the MASU Academic Affairs Officers Committee that minors, concentrations, and certificates are not to be reviewed by this body.
 Nor will they be reported to the legislature.

-Review by the Academic Affairs Officers Committee includes a voting process, which is restricted to support (giving consent) or non-support (expressing concerns, reservations, or opposition).
+At the AAO meeting, the Academic Affairs Officers Committee will review the vote.
 A positive vote requires a majority of the fifteen Michigan public universities (8 votes) in support of the program.
 Each institution has one vote, whether that vote is exercised by the designated committee member or the individual in attendance representing that institution.

-Resource persons (i.e. Presidents Council staff, proposed program faculty members) at a meeting do not have the power to vote.
+Resource persons (i.e. MASU staff, proposed program faculty members) at a meeting do not have the power to vote.

-Actions taken by the Presidents Council in support of new program proposals will be reported each year, generally in the month of May, to appropriate legislative committees, the Department of Management and Budget, House Fiscal Agency, and Senate Fiscal Agency.
+Actions taken by MASU in support of new program proposals will be reported each year, generally in the month of May, to appropriate legislative committees, the Department of Management and Budget, House Fiscal Agency, and Senate Fiscal Agency.
 Actions will include all approved programs (as defined in this document) and phase out programs.

 It is encouraged that all AAO group members review and revise comments in a manner consistent with the goals and expectations of review.
 The focus of the review is on the quality and feasibility of the program and the comments should necessarily be constructive in nature when possible.
 Given that most reviews are conducted by faculty members of program chairs familiar with the content of the proposal, it is essential to follow the updated timeline so that AAO members have adequate time to edit or refine comments, review feedback, and provide responses at the time of the review (or earlier where possible).